flashbots/mev-research/FRPs/active/MEV-auction-game.md

 ## Plan and Deliverables

 - Formalize the PGA in different domains and the Flashbots Auction game.
+- Try to provide a universal framework that parametrize all standard MEV-auction games,
-- Find all Nash equilibrium strategies in the different MEV auctions games.
+- Try to find all Nash equilibrium strategies in the MEV auction game.
 Moreover, precise the existence of evolutionary stable Nash equilibrium strategies.
 - Provide data of different chains (Polygon, Bsc, AVAX, Arbitrum,...) and extractable value domains (Arbitrage, Liquidations,...) to contrast with the theoretical results obtained.
 - Compare the negative externalities on users and searchers of these MEV auctions games.
 - If the results are accurate enough, provide a new tool in the MEV explorer that characterizes the competitiveness of MEV extraction in different domains and chains.